zanaaziz/flight-utility/README.md

-# Ryanair Utility Tool Java Project
+# Ryanair Flight Utility Java Project
-The "Ryanair Utility Tool" is a college Java project that is built to somewhat mimick a flight recording system.
+The "Ryanair Flight Utility" is a college Java project that is built to somewhat mimick a flight recording system.
 Using this app, you can add, delete, edit, and filter through a "database" of flight records.

 ---